iram-jamro/Iram/README.md

 # Iram
-This Is My First Git Repository.
+This Is My First Git Repository,
+Athor-Iram Jamro.